Customize and Adapt Notion Templates: A Step-by-Step Guide for Editing and Branding

 2. Content and Text

-The prefilled content might not match your requirements.
-Edit the text and other media to reflect your necessary information:
+The prefilled content in a template might not match your requirements.
+Here’s how to update it:

 - Edit text: Double-click on any text element to begin editing.
 Use the formatting toolbar provided by Notion to adjust style, size, or emphasis.